ng-doc/ng-doc/apps/ng-doc/docs/getting-started/configuration/index.md

 keyword: 'GettingStartedConfiguration'
 ---

-This section describes how you can configure certain functions of the library.

 ## Configuration file

 The main library configuration can be done in `ng-doc.config.ts` configuration file, it should be